ExitValue.ai

 How much do oil & gas services companies sell for?

-SMB oilfield services businesses typically sell for 3-7x EBITDA, with the median deal in our database clearing at 4-6x.
-Platform-quality companies with multi-basin exposure and diversified service lines command 6-10x EBITDA.
-Public comps like Halliburton and Schlumberger trade at 5-10x EBITDA through the cycle.
+SMB oilfield services businesses typically sell for platform-tier earnings multiples, with the median deal in our database clearing at 4-6x.
+Platform-quality companies with multi-basin exposure and diversified service lines command platform-tier earnings multiples.
+Public comps like Halliburton and Schlumberger trade at platform-tier earnings multiples through the cycle.

 Why is the Permian Basin worth a premium?

-Permian operators trade at a 1-2x EBITDA premium to the same business in other basins because of resilient rig count through downturns, an acquisitive E&P customer base (Exxon, Chevron, Diamondback, Permian Resources), and infrastructure density that improves incremental margins.
+Permian operators trade at a platform-tier earnings multiples premium to the same business in other basins because of resilient rig count through downturns, an acquisitive E&P customer base (Exxon, Chevron, Diamondback, Permian Resources), and infrastructure density that improves incremental margins.
 A water management business doing $4M EBITDA in Midland clears 6-7x; the same business in the Bakken clears 4-5x.

 How does customer concentration affect oilfield services valuation?